 The bill would add members of the Senate and House of Representatives to the list of state employees who are eligible for drug screening.
-If a reasonable suspicion is present, the Division of Personnel within the Department of Administration is authorized under current law to test the Governor, Lt.
-Governor, Attorney General, and persons in sensitive safety positions, certain state institutions.
+If a reasonable suspicion is present, the Division of Personnel within the Department of Administration is authorized under current law to test the Governor, Lieutenant Governor, Attorney General, and persons in sensitive safety positions or employed in certain state institutions.